-- A Cochrane systematic review and network meta-analysis comparing dual combination therapy versus mono long-acting bronchodilators showed that the LABA+LAMA combination was the highest ranked treatment group to reduce COPD exacerbations.
-(102) Therefore, provided there are no issues regarding availability, cost and side-effects LABA+LAMA is the preferred choice for initial therapy in group E patients. - ▶ Use of LABA+ICS in COPD is not encouraged.
-If there is an indication for an ICS, then LABA+LAMA+ICS has been shown to be superior to LABA+ICS and is therefore the preferred choice.
-(64.103) - Consider LABA+LAMA+ICS in group E if $eos \ge 300$ cells/ μ L (practical recommendation).
-As detailed later in this section, the effect of ICS on exacerbation prevention is correlated to blood eosinophil count.
+► A Cochrane systematic review and network meta-analysis comparing dual combination therapy versus mono longacting bronchodilators showed that the LABA+LAMA combination was the highest ranked treatment group to reduce COPD exacerbations.(108) Therefore, provided there are no issues regarding availability, cost and side-effects LABA+LAMA is the preferred choice for initial therapy in group E patients.

+▶ Use of LABA+ICS in COPD is not encouraged.
+If there is an indication for an ICS, then LABA+LAMA+ICS has been shown to be superior to LABA+ICS and is therefore the preferred choice.(70,109)

+Consider LABA+LAMA+ICS in group E if $eos \ge 300$ cells/μL (practical recommendation).
+As detailed later in this chapter, the effect of ICS on exacerbation prevention is correlated to blood eosinophil count.
 There are no direct data in the literature concerning initiation of triple therapy in newly diagnosed patients.
-However, we think available studies performed mostly in treated patients provide a rationale for considering this treatment option as initial therapy for patients with a high eosinophil count (≥ 300 cells/ μ L). - ▶ If patients with COPD have concomitant asthma they should be treated like patients with asthma.
+However, we think available studies performed mostly in treated patients provide a rationale for considering this treatment option as initial therapy for patients with a high eosinophil count ( $\ge 300$ cells/μL).

+▶ If patients with COPD have concomitant asthma they should be treated like patients with asthma.
 Under these circumstances the use of an ICS is mandatory.